AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-about.md

 ---
 # eCatalog Search{#ecatalog-search}

-eCatalog Search Viewer is a catalog viewer that displays electronic brochures in a spread by spread or page by page manner, The eCatalog lets users navigate through the catalog using additional user interface elements or dedicated thumbnails mode.
+eCatalog Search Viewer is a catalog viewer that displays electronic brochures in a spread by spread or page by page manner.
+The eCatalog lets users navigate through the catalog using additional user interface elements or dedicated thumbnails mode.
 Users can also zoom in on every page for greater detail.

 This viewer works with ecatalogs and supports optional image maps and social sharing tools.
-It has zoom tools, catalog navigation tools, full screen support, thumbnails, and an optional close button.
+It has zoom tools, catalog navigation tools, full-screen support, thumbnails, and an optional close button.
 The viewer also supports social sharing tools, Print, Download, and Favorites.
 It is designed to work on desktops and mobile devices.

 The user can also do a keyword-based or phrase-based search over the catalog contents.